qgrid/qgrid.github.io/source/feature/data-columns.md

 }
 ```

-> q-grid column generator supports only array of objects in rows, if row type is primitive it won't be rendered.
+> Column generator supports only array of objects in rows, if row type is primitive it won't be rendered.

 {% docEditor "github/qgrid/ng2-example/tree/generate-column-cohort/latest" %}